fieldtrip/website/tutorial/human_ecog.md

 	'mri_convert -c -oc 0 0 0 ' mrfile ' ' [subdir '/tmp.nii'] '; ' ...
 	'recon-all -i ' [subdir '/tmp.nii'] ' -s ' 'freesurfer' ' -sd ' subdir ' -all'])

 PAUSE POINT FreeSurfer's fully automated segmentation and cortical extraction of the anatomical MRI currently may take up 10 hours or more.

+{% include markup/warning %}
 For tutorial purposes, the example dataset contains the output from FreeSurfer, a folder named 'freesurfer', for continuation with the protocol.
+{% include markup/end %}

 **7**) Import the extracted cortical surfaces into the MATLAB workspace and examine their quality.
 Repeat the following code using rh.pial to visualize the pial surface of the right hemisphere.